goadesign/pulse/pool/README.md

 accordingly.
 Similarly, workers can be added or removed based on performance requirements.

-Ponos dedicated worker pools are not needed when workers are stateless and can be scaled horizontally.
+Pulse dedicated worker pools are not needed when workers are stateless and can be scaled horizontally.
 In such cases, any standard load balancing solution can be used.